Fairview Montessori

 At Fairview, credentialed Montessori teachers get to know each child and are aware of each student's individual strengths, weaknesses, and needs.
 A child who will benefit from more challenging work will be redirected and encouraged to explore something new.
 When a particular work or activity peaks a child's interest, the Montessori teacher ensures the child knows how to use the material correctly so that the process of learning is natural and rewarding.
 Repetition and successful completion of a work, with little outside help from the adult, gives children confidence and a sense of ownership over their surroundings.

-During the school year, children may attend 8a-3p, M-F. Aftercare will be offered for those needing to stay as late as 5p.
+During the school year, children may attend 8a-3p, M-F. After-school care is offered for those needing to stay as late as 5p.

 A TYPICAL SCHOOL DAY, 8a-3p, M-F.

-• Outside Activity: Children go outside for a total of 30-45 minutes at a minimum each morning and then again in the afternoon, weather permitting.
+• Outside Activity: Children go outside for a total of 30-45 minutes each morning and then again in the afternoon, weather permitting.
 If they cannot go outside, children engage in structured gross motor activities inside the classroom.

 • Lunch: Children eat lunch brought from home around noon.
 Lunch is an extension of the work cycle and a time to practice grace and courtesy.
 Each child is responsible for setting out his or her own lunch and for packing it back up.
 Before eating, everyone must be seated and join the group in singing a song to thank the earth for food.